UW-HARVEST/Hayroll/README.md

 #### Remove some entries from `compile_commands.json`

 LibmCS uses complex numbers, but c2rust does not have full support for complex numbers.
-Therefore, delete entries in `compile_commands.json` that point to source files under `libm/complexf/`.
+If you installed and configured LibmCS via `prerequisites.bash`, it is expected that no entires in `compile_commands.json` should point to source files under `libm/complexf/`.
+In case you configured it manually, please remove such entries.

 #### Run Hayroll